thelindat/lua/README.md

 Ordered by priority.

 1. Cleanup testing scripts/environment and publish.
-1. Cleanup TODO annotations that have accumulated over time; many are outdated.
 1. Cleanup documentation and piggyback off GLMs doxygen.
 1. Rewrite build scripts.
 1. Optimize `glm_createMatrix`.
 Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
 Worse when using the default Windows allocator.